 - Staff conflict is not acknowledged or dealt with constructively

 - Staff constantly feel they have to ‘walk on eggshells’ in case they upset someone

-- There’s a general expectation that work takes precedence over everything else
+- There’s a general expectation that work takes priority over everything else

 Legally speaking, workplace health and safety legislation requires workplaces to be, as far as is reasonably practicable, physically and mentally safe and healthy for all employees.
 Wellplace.nz notes this means businesses must take reasonably practicable steps to protect health and prevent harm at work, including psychological harm.

-However, if you think your workplace is beyond repair, it may be time to consider moving on.
-McCarthy suggests considering seeing a counsellor to debrief if you’re coming from a toxic workplace.
+If you’ve left a workplace because it was toxic, it’s still worth considering help to move forward.
+McCarthy suggests considering seeing a counsellor to debrief if you’ve come from a toxic workplace.
 This can help you work through any ongoing resentment, anger or unresolved issues that you may be dealing with.
 A counsellor can also help you identify unacceptable behaviour and get you set for success in your future role.